Many pests cause chewing damage to plants. One of them is the grasshopper.

 14. Row Covers

-Row covers will create a barrier between grasshoppers and your plants.
-This means they will have to go elsewhere to eat.
+Row covers will create a barrier between grasshoppers and your plants, forcing them to go elsewhere to eat.

-Row covers will also keep away other bad insects.
+These covers will also keep away other harmful insects.

 15. Kaolin Clay